Manasanamaha

 The film was screened at various film festivals and received many accolades as well as being Oscar(Academy Award)-qualified and BAFTA-qualified.
 The film was officially entered into the Guinness World Records for the Most Awards won by a Short Film in May 2022.
 The film was critically acclaimed and received praise for its story, performances and direction.

 Plot

 Surya (Viraj Aswin) is a young man who narrates the story about his three past love relationships.
-Each story's love interest represent three different seasons, which are Chaithra (summer), Varsha (rainy) and Seetha (winter).
+The love interests in the story represent three different seasons, Chaithra (summer), Varsha (rainy) and Seetha (winter).
 The three names represent his three past partners.
-The film is narrated in a reverse manner.
-Every scene goes backwards to the starting point from the ending.
+The film is narrated in a reverse with each scene unfolding backwards to the starting point from the ending.